Sustainable use and procurement of fishery resourcess

 With a view to both ensuring long-term business continuity and a stable supply of seafood for future generations, we will be taking the following steps to procure tuna in a sustainable manner based on scientific evidence.

-1. ① Support and actively cooperate in establishing standards for farmed/ranched tuna through GSSI-accredited certification.
+1. 1.
+Support and actively cooperate in establishing standards for farmed tuna through GSSI-accredited certification.

-2. ② Actively cooperate with aquaculture/farming suppliers aiming to obtain GSSI certification so that they can carry out their activities based on scientific and objective plans.
+2. 2.
+Actively cooperate with farming suppliers aiming to obtain GSSI certification so that they can carry out their activities based on scientific and objective plans.

-5. ⑤ Create opportunities for the exchange of opinions with stakeholders such as NGOs to realize sustainable procurement of farmed/ranched tuna.
+5. 5.
+Create opportunities for the exchange of opinions with stakeholders such as NGOs to realize sustainable procurement of farmed tuna.

-6. ⑥ Actively cooperate to obtain GSSI certification for feed resources used in aquaculture and farming.
+6. 6.
+Actively cooperate to obtain GSSI certification for feed resources used in farming.

 B) Social aspects of tuna procurement policy